WANdisco/wandisco-documentation/docs/quickstarts/installation/hdp_sandbox_lhv_client-adlsg2_lan.md

 4. Enter `y` when asked whether to use the HDP sandbox.

-5. You have now completed the setup, run the following to start your containers:
+5. You have now completed the setup, run the following to create and start your containers:

    `docker-compose up -d`